magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 **3\.
 Groups, Organizations, and Social Connections**

-This component facilitates social interactions and organizational structures within the CSP.
+This component facilitates social interactions and organizational structures within CSP.
 Users can form groups, join organizations, and connect with others to collaborate and share experiences.
 It helps build a community and enhances user engagement.

 **4\.
 Referential Object Definitions and Instances**